jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 _t_ is the token sequence(record) index. _t=0_ is the first token, _t+1_ the next token, and so on.
 For each token step, we generate output that gets fed into the network again.
 That&#39;s how RNN is &quot;remembering&quot; the previous outputs, and with these outputs, we generate a new output until all the sequence is fed.

 We build a simple RNN architecture with Pytorch module:
+1. As mentioned, the longest sentence contains 42 tokens, hence, we padded with a vector of zeros (length 300) sentences to reach the max tokens length, so we stack them together as a batches.

-1. For each of our word2vec models, we construct a tensor of size [batch size = 1, sequence length, 1, embeddings vector length = 300]
+2. For each of our word2vec models, we construct a tensor of size [batch size = 10, max sequence length=42, embedding vector length = 300]
-2. Each tensor is composed of &quot;mini&quot; tensors that get into the net one by one.
+3. Each tensor is composed of "mini" tensors that get into the net one by one.
 For each, we add the previous output (except the first tensor, that we add a zero-vector of the same size)
-3. We use a hidden layer of size 400 (hyper-parameter)
+4. We use a hidden layer of size 300 (hyper-parameter)
-4. After we finish a sequence, we compute the loss with the final output and back-propagate to update the net&#39;s weights matrices.
+5. After we finish a sequence, we compute the loss with the final output and back-propagate to update the net's weights matrices.

 We have a multi-class imbalanced dataset so we use Cross-Entropy loss function, and pass into the function the classes weight to compute our losses.

 loss(_x_,_class_) = _weight_[_class_] (−_x_[_class_]+log(∑exp(_x_[_j_])))

-Our models have 316,852 trainable parameters, and we use Stochastic gradient descent (SGD) algorithm to update the parameters based on the computed gradients.
+Our models have 1,016,452 trainable parameters, two RNN layers, and we use Stochastic gradient descent (SGD) algorithm to update the parameters based on the computed gradients.
 We pass to the optimizer algorithm a weight decay (L2 penalty = 0.01) to avoid overfitting.

-To further control the complexity of our model and avoid overfitting, we use a one dropout layer with a probability of 0.2, as shown in the following figure, the dropout layer purpose is to balance the network so that every node works equally toward the same goal, and if one makes a mistake, it won’t dominate the behavior of the model.
+To further control the complexity of our model and avoid overfitting, we use a one dropout layer with a probability of 0.9, as shown in the following figure, the dropout layer purpose is to balance the network so that every node works equally toward the same goal, and if one makes a mistake, it won’t dominate the behavior of the model.

 ![rnn2](images/rnn2.png)

-For each of our two word2vec representations we trained our RNN for 50 epochs with learning rate of 0.001 on the training set and fine-tuned hyper-parameters according the performance on the validation set:
+For each of our two word2vec representations we trained our RNN for 500 epochs with learning rate of 0.001 on the training set and fine-tuned hyper-parameters according the performance on the validation set.
+Summary of hyper-parameters:
+•	hidden vector size length: 300
+•	number of RNN layers: 2
+•	learning rate: 0.001
+•	one dropout layer with probability: 0.9
+•	L2 penalty: 0.01
+•	embedding vector length: 300
+•	embedding window: 3 or 5
+•	max sequence length: 42
+•	batch size: 10
+•	epochs: 500

 1. RNN with self-trained word2vec with window 3: